-Congratulations!
-If you are reading this, that means that we at Boston College have the extreme honor and pleasure of calling you one of us!
+ongratulations!
+If you are reading this, that means that we at Boston College have the extreme honor and pleasure to call you one of us!
 We know, it isn't quite official yet, not until you set foot on campus in August, but call us crazy - we like you already.
 You were accepted into what is undoubtedly the greatest law school on Earth because you've worked incredibly hard, and we believe in your abilities to be a fantastic addition to our law school community and to the practice of law in general.

 "But wait!" you're thinking, "I don't know the first thing about being a law student!"
+Patience you must have, young padawan.
 We completely understand.
 Back in our day before the guidebook, there was a bit of trial and error in figuring out all the things you want to and should do before coming to law school.
 Don't get us wrong - we did just fine.
 But every person who has had a hand in shaping this guidebook wanted to make this incredibly exciting and stressful time just a smidge more manageable.

-Considering you got into BC Law, you probably have a lot of great options in deciding which school to grace with your presence in the fall, so we decided to make your decision a little easier by cramming this guidebook full of information about our school, our culture, and anything you could possibly need or want to know.
+Considering you got into BC, you probably have a lot of great options in deciding which school to grace with your presence in the fall, so, in a joint effort of the Office of Admissions and the Law Student Association (BC Law's student government), we decided to make your decision a little easier by cramming this guidebook full of information about our school, our culture, and anything you could possibly need or want to know.
 The cool thing is that even after you make the fabulous choice to join us, this guidebook keeps working for you - you can always whip it out for a quick answer to questions about everything from housing to transportation to how to connect to the Wi-Fi.